m0dd0/GrConvNetBenchmark/README.md

 # GRConvNet
 Refactored version of the Repository used in the GrConvNet Paper.
+The original repository can be found [here](https://github.com/skumra/robotic-grasping).

+## Usage
+Multiple demonstrations of the usage of the refactored code can be found in the `notebooks` folder.

 ## Processing chain
+The refactored version is using a pipeline based approach.
+The components of the pipeline are:
 **Dataset**
 &darr; \<raw data\>
 **DatasetClass**